-P2P Hole punching in Home IoT - A best UX or build in security vulnerability?
+P2P Hole punching in Home IoT - A best UX or a built in security vulnerability?

 There’s a punch, and then there’s P2P Hole punching…

 It’s no news that many home IoT devices are constantly sending data to their corresponding mobile apps, especially when it comes to video and audio.